chbe3890project/3-DPrintingCornealOrganoids/cells.md

 **Validation of Cell Populations**

 Organoids can be removed at any stage in the printing process for validation of cell identities through immunohistochemistry.
 Excised filters can be carefully moved to microscope slides for staining.
-Samples should be washed twice with Tris Buffered Saline containing 0.1% Triton X-100 (TBS-T) and fixed in 4% PFA overnight at 4 °C. Samples can then be incubated in blocking solution consisting of 5% Donkey Serum in TBS-T for one hour at 37 °C. After three additional washes, primary antibody can be introduced and samples incubated overnight at 4 °C. After three additional washes appropriate secondary antibodies should be added and allowed to incubate for at least 1 hour at room temperature.
+Samples should be washed twice with Tris Buffered Saline containing 0.1% Triton X-100 (TBS-T) and fixed in 4% PFA overnight at 4 °C. Samples can then be incubated in blocking solution consisting of 5% Donkey Serum in TBS-T for one hour at 37 °C. After three additional washes, primary antibody can be introduced and samples incubated overnight at 4 °C. After three additional washes, appropriate secondary antibodies should be added and allowed to incubate for at least 1 hour at room temperature.
 Recommended primary antibodies are provided in the following table.

 Cell Type | Primary Antibody Recommendations
 ------------ | -------------